marcoandre1/blog/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/etsyBanner.png"
+  image: "/assets/images/about.png"
 ---

-Software engineer student trying to learn to make a website using jekyll.
+Software engineer student trying to make a blog using jekyll.